mewspring/yesterday/README.md

 It has two modes.

-Without the -http flag, it runs in command-line mode and sends email from the terminal.
+Without the -http flag, it runs in command-line mode and sends emails from the terminal.

     yesterday -to="jane.roe@uni.edu" -subject="Report" -message="See attachment." report.pdf

-With the -http flag, it runs as a web server and sends email from a web page.
+With the -http flag, it runs as a web server and sends emails from a web page.

     yesterday -http=:6565